jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired working moms can't telecommute.

-Rather... the tired mothers can (as proven by the recent mad-dash to get workers online).
+Rather... the tired mothers can (as proven by the recent mad-dash to get everyone working from home).

 The question is: why aren't the mothers free to choose what's best for them?